-Sponsored by CBF, Coastal Conservation League Maryland Chapter, Maryland Saltwater Sportfishing Association Dorchester Chapter, & Maryland Department of Natural Resources (MD DNR)
+Sponsored by CBF, Coastal Conservation League Maryland Chapter, and Maryland Department of Natural Resources

 We're celebrating the beginning of a turn for the better in the Chesapeake’s fish and crab habitat.
 Oyster restoration is beginning to make a difference and it can be seen in the return of healthy populations of popular reef fish.

-We want to celebrate this return, keep it growing, and give Maryland Department of Natural Resources (DNR) some data on recreational fishing opportunities around these restoration projects.
-Join us for a tournament that focuses on three restoration reef areas: the MARI Tilghman Reef just outside Knapps Narrows, the Harris Creek reefs, and the Cook’s Point reef ball field in the mouth of the Choptank.
-Multiple partners have worked together to build these reefs, including the NOAA Chesapeake Bay Office and the MD DNR.
+We want to celebrate this return, keep it growing, and give Maryland Department of Natural Resources some data on recreational fishing opportunities around these restoration projects.
+Join us for a tournament that focuses on six restoration reef areas:

-This tournament will be a little different.
-You won’t win just for the biggest fish.
-Prizes will be awarded for how many species you catch, and then how long your fish are.
-We’re celebrating variety, and (we hope) the return of some of these great reef species that we’ve been missing.
+This tournament is a little different.
+You don't win just by catching the biggest fish.
+Prizes will be awarded for how many species you catch, and then how big your fish are.
+We’re celebrating variety, and the return of some of these great reef species that we’ve been missing.
 Past angler surveys have shown as many as 12 different species being caught in one day at the Clint Waters Reef at Cooks Point.
 How many can you catch?
 Come join us!

 ENTRY FEE: $40 for an individual/$120 for a boat with up to six people.
 Includes entry, lines out, party food, and giveaways.
-Register Prior to September 15th to be guaranteed a free fishing tournament shirt.
+Register Prior to September 1 to be guaranteed a free fishing tournament shirt.

-YOUTH ENTRY: Youth ages 16 and under may participate for free with a participating adult.
-LINES OUT PARTY ONLY: $10 Includes food and entertainment
+YOUTH ENTRY: CCA Youth Members aged 17 and under may participate for free with a participating adult.
+See registration page for details.

 This is a catch, photograph, and release tournament.
 All fish must be photographed and entered through the iAngler Tournament smartphone app.